Ramkethar/Dji-G2-Yolovx/Readme.md

 ---

-# **Real-time Object Detection in FPV Drone with YOLOv8 and YOLOv9 on NDI Live Stream**
+# **Real-time Object Detection in FPV Drone with YOLOv10 on NDI Live Stream**

-This project demonstrates how to enable real-time object detection on an FPV drone using YOLOv8 and YOLOv9 models, leveraging the NDI live stream from DJI Goggles 2 for seamless processing.
+This project demonstrates how to enable real-time object detection on an FPV drone using the YOLOv10 model, leveraging the NDI live stream from DJI Goggles 2 for seamless processing.

 ---